 This earthquake analysis of piping systems can be performed in two ways: by static method or dynamic way

 - Static equivalent analysis, for most non-critical piping systems, the earthquake is treated as a static load, which is proportional to the weight of the piping and components.
 The magnitude of the load is generally determined by the ‘g’ factor according to respective codes, for example, UBC, IBC, ASCE, IS, etc. This load is applied statically at the vertical and two horizontal directions.
-Click here to know more about seismic analysis steps using an equivalent static method.

 - Dynamic Analysis, for critical piping systems, a dynamic analysis is generally preferred that produces more realistic and accurate results compared to equivalent static analysis.
 The random ground motion can be recorded using accelerometers and applied to the structure or piping model through all the ground supports as time histories and the effect can be assessed.
 These random ground motions are converted to response spectra to simplify earthquake analysis.